softwaresaved/software-deposit-guidance/markdown/WhatNotToDeposit.md

 ## Inappropriate content

 Remember that witty and profane comment you buried in your source code after battling a day to fix a bug?
 Or that amusingly tasteless cartoon image you downloaded, but can't remember where?
-Take care that your deposit does not include such content as it will be associated with your name in a digital repository for quite some time, and may cause, at best, amusement to your colleagues and, at worst, damage to your reputation.
+Take care that your deposit does not include such content as it will be associated with your name in a digital repository for quite some time and may cause, at best, amusement to your colleagues and, at worst, damage to your reputation.

 Tasteless or inappropriate content can be in documentation, data files, source code (especially comments), images and movies.